Comparison of the microcanonical population annealing algorithm with the Wang-Landau algorithm: Direct estimation of DoS

 The Wang-Landau algorithm~\cite{Wang-Landau,Wang-Landau2} is applicable to any system with a given partition function, which can be written as a sum over $n$ energy levels, as in Expr.~(\ref{Z-part}).
 This representation is key to the Wang-Landau algorithm.
-Knowing $g(E)$, one may calculate, for example, the internal energy $E(\beta)$ and heat capacity $C(\beta) $ at any value of inverse temperature $\beta{=}1/k_BT$.
+Knowing $g(E)$, one can calculate, for example, the internal energy $E(\beta)$ and the heat capacity $C(\beta) $ at any value of the inverse temperature $\beta{=}1/k_BT$.

-The basic idea of the algorithm is to organize a random walk through the energy space of the system using an appropriate transition probability for a random walk jump from level energy $k$ to energy level $m$, this Wang-Landau probability defined below in expr.~(\ref{PWL-expr}).
+The basic idea of the algorithm is to organize a random walk through the energy space of the system using an appropriate transition probability for a random walk jump from the level energy $k$ to the energy level $m$, this Wang-Landau probability defined below in expr.~(\ref{PWL-expr}).